joshua410RB/InfoPro-CW/README.md

 # InfoPro-CW

 ## How to use
-1. Server Set Up
+### Server Set Up

-Our server implementation uses docker to deploy the broker and the mqtt_server.py.
+Our server implementation uses Docker to deploy.
+It will start the broker and run mqtt_server.py which is the server handler.
 We implemented it with TLS encryption using a self signed Certificate Authority cert.
-The same cert is also used in the local computer file.
+The same cert is also used in the local computer.
 If you would like to use the Encrypted Version, you will either have to create your own certificates or approach one of the team members to start our server.
 Else, run the unencrypted version.

 To deploy the server, in your cloud instance, install Docker and run the following commands in the server folder:
 - With Encryption